illinois/github-repo-creator/README.md

 ## Adding courses

-Configuration is done with the `config.js` file in the root of the repository.
+Configuration is done with the `config.hjson` file in the root of the repository.
+[Hjson](https://hjson.org) is an extension to JSON to make it user-friendlier (supports comments, which makes it more flexible for config files).
+It parses back into JSON for operation.

 To add a new course, simply add another entry to the `courses` array.
-You will need to provide a GitHub token in order for the service to make GitHub API calls on your behalf.
-To ensure tokens aren't accidentally stored in this repo, they're provided via environment variables.
-A course's token environment variable is based on the course's ID.
-For example, if my course ID is `cs225`, its token would be provided via the `GITHUB_TOKEN_CS225` environment variable.
+A `course` object contains:

+`id`: "CS999" // short key for the course, used in the URL path `shortname`: "CS 999" // the displayed name for the course `name`: "The Study of Computation 9s" // descriptive name of the course `org`: "cs999-2018spring"
+`token`: The GitHub API token call to use to create the repository.

+Other global configs:
+`host`: "https://github-enterprise.host.com" // where to send the API calls `semester`: "Spring 2018" // displayed info about which semester

 ## Other configuration